91juhwang/OOP-tic-tac-toe-james-hwang/README.md

 Because the grid size of the game is variable, it is not possible to hard code the entire winning results of both computer and the player.

 Therefore, we need to keep track of how many `O` or `X` has been placed in each row and column.
-I have created 2-dimensional arrays to separate and easily keep track of the moves.
+I have created 2-dimensional arrays to separate and easily keep track of each moves.

 For example, in typical 3 x 3 tic-tac-toe game, the board looks like this.
 ```